dotcomstar/Billow/README.md

 ## :file_folder: Code Structure
 The code is broken up as follows:

-- `manifest.json`: Tells Chrome everything it needs to know to properly load up the extension in Chrome
+- `manifest.json`: Tells Chrome everything it needs to know to properly load up the extension